 Shinji And Warhammer 40 K is sort of an odd example.
 It is not a story where the universes meet, being more of a For Want of a Nail story about Shinji getting a large amount of Warhammer 40,000 pieces and rulebooks as a child.
 His different (happier) childhood makes for a more dynamic protagonist and leads him to influence the rest of the cast into making things that fit the Warhammer 40,000 ethos more than the original Evangelion series did.
 It's not the straightest example of a universe to universe Cross Over.

 A more straightfoward example of a mostly in-universe crossover for Evangelion/Warhammer would be Thousand Shinji.

 Brother Bubbles.
 Space Marine Terminator finds himself in Rapture.
 Then meets a Little Sister.

-In Anime fanfiction (and sometimes in other media) a quite common way to establish a plot, especially in Peggy Sue fics, is a wish granted by Belldandy or her sisters.
+In Anime fanfiction (and sometimes in other media), a quite common way to establish a plot, especially in Peggy Sue fics, is to have a wish be granted by Belldandy or her sisters.
 Whether this crossover is minor or major varies between fics.

 An author on F Fnet has created this a Star Wars and Halo crossover where the characters of Republic Commando (and some friends and enemies) meet Master Chief and company in the Halo universe.
 There is a sequel that takes place mostly in the Star Wars universe during the events of the Original Trilogy.